Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

   - *Status*
   Status of the process.
-The different process statuses are displayed in different colours.
+The different process statuses are displayed in different colors.
 The following statuses are possible:

     - Light gray (Ready)
     - Blue (In Progress)